jswarys/Finals-project-ICP/README.md

 # Finals-project-ICP
-The program is based on cashier system
+The program is based on a cashier system